Canadian minister says Trump was joking when he said Canada could become the 51st state

 Trudeau requested the meeting in a bid to avoid the tariffs by convincing Trump that the northern border is nothing like the U.S. southern border with Mexico.

-Kirsten Hillman, Canada’s ambassador to Washington, told The Associated Press that Trudeau was successful in getting Trump and key Cabinet nominees to understand that there is no comparison between the Canada-U.S. border and Mexico-U.S. border when it comes to drugs and migrants.
+“Less than one percent of migrants coming into the United States irregularly come from Canada and 0.2 percent of the fentanyl coming into the United States comes from Canada,” Trudeau said in Parliament.

-Hillman, who sat at an adjacent table to Trudeau and Trump, said Canada is ready to make new investments in border security and there are plans for more helicopters, drones and law enforcement officers.
+Canadian officials have said there are plans to put more helicopters, drones and law enforcement officers at the border.

-At the dinner, Hillman said America’s trade deficit with Canada was also raised.
+At the dinner, Kristen Hillman, Canada's ambassador to the U.S., said America’s trade deficit with Canada was also raised.
 Hillman said the U.S. had a $75 billion trade deficit with Canada last year but noted a third of what Canada sells into the U.S. is energy exports and prices have been high.

-“Trade balances are something that he focuses on so it’s important to engage in that conversation but to put it into context,” Hillman told the AP.
+“Trade balances are something that he focuses on so it’s important to engage in that conversation but to put it into context,” Hillman told The Associated Press.
 “We are one-tenth the size of the United States so a balanced trade deal would mean per capita we are buying 10 times more from the U.S. than they are buying from us.
 If that’s his metric we will certainly engage on that.”

 Hillman said Canada sold $170 billion worth of energy products last year to the U.S.